-Caffeine, of course, and alcohol both make it difficult to get a good night’s rest.
-But drinking a lot of any liquid within the last hour or two before you go to bed will lead to those dreaded late night bathroom breaks, and further disrupt your slumber.
+Caffeine and alcohol both make it difficult to get a good night’s rest.
+But drinking a lot of any liquid within the last hour or two before you go to bed will lead to those dreaded late night bathroom trips—and further disrupt your slumber.
 You shouldn’t go to bed thirsty, however, as you’ll likely wake up in the middle of the night to get a drink of water.
 Balance is key here.

 Whatever the work or school-related issue, it can certainly wait until morning.
 Focusing on work stimulates your brain and can cause unneeded stress—pretty much the opposite of what you want to feel if you’re trying to fall asleep!